mirte-robot/mirte-documentation/doc/mirte_os/access_interface.rst

 ------------------

-When frequently connecting to the terminal it might be useful to connect to Mirte without passwords using shared keys.
+When frequently connecting to the terminal it might be useful to connect to MIRTE without passwords using shared keys.
 This can be done easily if you connect from another terminal (so only on MaxOS and Linux) on your local machine.
 You can set this up in the following way.

-On Mirte:
+On MIRTE:

 .. code-block:: bash